WindowDetective/WindowDetective/readme.txt

 Changes In This Release
 -----------------------
 New features
- - Message pane now shows time each message was received.
+ - Message extra data (structs pointed to by wParam or lParam) can now be configured for any messages.
+Previously, this was hard-coded for just a few messages.
- - Properties pane now shows window class styles.
+ - Properties pane now shows window class atom (unique identifier).
-Other
- - Removed support for 16bit cursor.
-Only 32bit is used now.
- - Removed the pre-packaged styles, as Qt no longer includes them by default.
-   Note that you can still use custom CSS styling.
+Minor improvements
+ - Added some more message parameter definitions.
+ - Added more info to System Info dialog.
+Bugs fixed
+ - Application would crash when saving details of a window when the background brush could not be obtained.
+ - Extended styles for common controls (such as List View) were mistakenly being shown as extended window styles.
+ - Size of docked "Window Hierarchy" and "Logs" panes were not remembered.

 Known Issues